monash-human-power/data-acquisition-system/wireless_modules/middle_module/README.md

 ## Dependencies
 - The test.py requires the paho-mqtt library installed for Python
 - The other .py files are Micropython files so needs a board to run on (eg ESP32)
+- Ensure the config.py file is created locally (see the 'Getting Started' section above)

 ## Contributors ✨